Spoutable For Publishers Standard Terms and Conditions

 Spoutable For Publishers Standard Terms and Conditions ("Terms") are entered into by Spoutable, LLC. ("Spoutable") and the entity using the Spoutable service for monetization ("Publisher").
 These Terms govern Publisher’s use of the Spoutable service and comprise the "Agreement" between Spoutable and the Publisher.
 If there is any inconsistency between the terms of a signed Publisher Agreement, and these Terms and Conditions, the terms outlined in this document shall prevail.

-1.1 Spoutable partners with a network of online properties ("Publishers") and displays a user interface containing links to recommended content, websites and apps where such content is maintained (the "Service").
-These recommendations are served when a visitor to a Publisher’s website or app is in the process of exiting that website or app.
-Spoutable’s proprietary technology and platform detects when a Publisher’s visitor is leaving and serves recommendations of where to go next.
-Spoutable, in its sole discretion, determines what recommendations to serve on Publisher sites or apps but makes every effort to make these recommendations relevant and interesting for those visitors to the Publisher’s website or app.
+1.1 Spoutable partners with a network of online properties ("Publishers") and displays a user interface containing content and advertising, including but not limited to video, display advertising, links to recommended content, websites, search results, and apps (“Advertising”) where such Advertising is maintained (the "Service").
+These recommendations are served when a visitor is on a Publisher’s website or within an app.
+Spoutable has several methods of serving Advertising.
+One such method is Spoutable’s proprietary technology and platform detects when a Publisher’s visitor is leaving and serves recommendations of where to go next.
+Spoutable, in its sole discretion, determines what Advertising to serve on Publisher sites or apps but makes every effort to make these recommendations and advertisements relevant and interesting for those visitors to the Publisher’s website or app.

-1.3 As part of the Service, Spoutable determines when a user is exiting the Publisher’s website.
+1.3 Spoutable has multiple methods of deploying advertising on the Publisher’s website.
+As part of the Service, one such method is for Spoutable to determine when a user is exiting the Publisher’s website.
 This is done by tracking mouse movements, including, but not limited to mouse location, mouse movements, and velocity of mouse movements.
 While Spoutable’s technology is accurate in determining when a visitor is leaving, it is possible that Spoutable’s service may occur when a visitor isn’t leaving.
 In this event, Spoutable’s service is easy to close so that the Publisher’s visitor can resume navigating the Publisher’s site quickly and easily.

-2.1 Publisher authorizes Spoutable to place the Content Recommendations on the Publisher’s sites and/or apps.
-Recommended Content adheres to Spoutable's content guidelines, and may be updated from time to time by Spoutable.
-Publisher acknowledges that Spoutable is not responsible for the Content and that the Content regularly changes for a variety of reasons.
-Publisher reserves the right to object to content served through the service and shall contact Spoutable if the Publisher wants specific content recommendations removed from their site.
+2.1 Publisher authorizes Spoutable to place the Advertising on the Publisher’s sites and/or apps.
+Advertising adheres to Spoutable’s content guidelines, and may be updated from time to time by Spoutable.
+Publisher acknowledges that Spoutable is not responsible for the Advertising and that the Advertising regularly changes for a variety of reasons.
+Publisher reserves the right to object to Advertising served through the service and shall contact Spoutable if the Publisher wants specific Advertising removed from their site.

-2.3 Spoutable makes no representation that the Content recommended is owned or authorized by those Advertisers.
-Spoutable does, however, have its Advertisers represent and warrant that it is authorized to use and promote such content.
-Spoutable also encourages all Advertisers to use headlines that accurately reflect the tone and subject matter of the Content.
+2.3 Spoutable makes no representation that the Advertising is owned or authorized by those Advertisers.
+Spoutable does, however, have its Advertisers represent and warrant that the Advertiser is authorized to use and promote such Advertising.
+Spoutable also encourages all Advertisers to use headlines that accurately reflect the tone and subject matter of the Advertising.

 3.1 Spoutable will make reports available to Publisher, that provide information about the number of clicks, average cost per click and total dollars earned.
 Reports are made available on a per site basis and are updated daily.
 The final monthly reports may differ from the daily reports.
 The final monthly reports will provide the conclusive basis for Spoutable's calculation of the fees owed to the Publisher.